matheusmoreira/acclaim/README.markdown

     $ app version
     1.2.3

-Both methods can take a hash as the last parameter, which accepts the same configurations.
-If you don't want the options, or if you want to specify a different set of switches or a different description, you can write something
+Both methods can take a hash as the last parameter.
+If you don't want the options, or if you want to specify a different set of switches or a different description, you can write:
-like:

     help options: false
     version '1.2.3', switches: %w(--version),